NZ Seed Savers

 16 December 2021

 The beautiful Ronde de Nice courgettes are fattening up, I'm looking forward to trying my first ones Soon to be inundated with gazillions of them!
 How's everyones Cucurbita going?
 I wonder what these will look like as marrows there has been some crazy winds the past few days here but my Cucurbita plants are holding up nicely, only a few damaged leaves.
-The blackbirds are doing the most damage with all of their digging, I am going to put some food out for them today to see if that stops the digging. |
+The blackbirds are doing the most damage with all of their digging, I am going to put some food out for them today to see if that stops the digging.

 Hester Rose Jackson-Skizott

-26 December 2021 Interesting to see that 1 of my 4 ronde de nice squash plants has different leaves to the other 3 - the leaves are similar to my plants last year whereas the others look more like standard zucchini/pumpkin.
-So far the embryonic fruit appear the same so I guess time will tell whether they’ve been cross pollinated or it’s just variation within the seed line. |
+Interesting to see that 1 of my 4 ronde de nice squash plants has different leaves to the other 3 - the leaves are similar to my plants last year whereas the others look more like standard zucchini/pumpkin.
+So far the embryonic fruit appear the same so I guess time will tell whether they’ve been cross pollinated or it’s just variation within the seed line.

 Melissa Bradford

-29 December 2021 Bagged my first pumpkin flower today.
-Now just have remember to pollinate it when it opens. |
+Bagged my first pumpkin flower today.
+Now just have remember to pollinate it when it opens.

 Troy Boyer